Graph-theoretic insights on the constructability of complex entangled states: Graph representation of quantum optics experiments

 \section{Graph representation of quantum optics experiments}

+Quantum entanglement theory implies that two particles can influence each other, even though they are separated over large distances.
+In 1964, Bell demonstrated that quantum mechanics conflicts with our classical understanding of the world \cite{bell}.
+Later, in 1989, Greenberger, Horne, and Zeilinger (abbreviated as GHZ) studied what can happen if more than two particles are entangled \cite{Greenberger}.
+Such states in which three particles are entangled ( $|GHZ_{3,2}\rangle = \frac{1}{\sqrt{2}}\left(|000\rangle + |111\rangle \right)$) were observed rejecting local-realistic theories ~\cite{PhysRevLett.82.1345,Pan2000}.

+While the study of such states started purely out of fundamental curiosity \cite{fund_cur1,fund_cur2,fund_cur3}, they are now used in many applications in quantum information theory, such as quantum computing \cite{Gu2020}.
+They are also essential for early tests of quantum computing tasks \cite{quant_comp_tasks}, and quantum cryptography in quantum networks\cite{quant_networks}.
+Increasing the number of particles involved and the dimension of the GHZ state is essential both for foundational studies and practical applications.
+Motivated by this, a huge effort is being made by several experimental groups around the world to push the size of GHZ states.
+Photonic technology is one of the key technologies used to achieve this goal \cite{quant_comp_tasks,10photon}.

-In 2017, Krenn, Gu and Zeilinger \cite{Quantum_graphs} have discovered (and later extended \cite{Quantum_graphs_2, Quantum_graphs_3}) a bridge between experimental quantum optics and graph theory.
-Here, large classes of quantum optics experiments (including those containing probabilistic photon pair sources, deterministic photon sources and linear optics elements) can be represented as an edge-coloured edge-weighted graph.
+In 2017, Krenn, Gu and Zeilinger \cite{Quantum_graphs} discovered (and later extended \cite{Quantum_graphs_2, Quantum_graphs_3}) a bridge between experimental quantum optics and graph theory.
+They observed that large classes of quantum optics experiments (including those containing probabilistic photon pair sources, deterministic photon sources and linear optics elements) can be represented as an edge-coloured, edge-weighted graph.
 Additionally, every edge-coloured edge-weighted graph can be translated into a concrete experimental setup.
 This technique has led to the discovery of new quantum interference effects and connections to quantum computing \cite{Quantum_graphs_3}.
 Furthermore, it has been used as the representation of efficient AI-based design methods for new quantum experiments \cite{AIquantum1, AIquantum2}.
+The states formed by this framework were also experimentally demonstrated \cite{Feng:23, qian2023multiphoton}.
+This graph-based representation was also used to demonstrate many more systems beyond post-selected states (like NOON states and heralded states) \cite{AIquantum2}.
+This representation and another closely related graph-based representation have also been used for quantum circuit representation and computation \cite{AIquantum1, anand2022information}.
+The largest integrated photonic chip experiment (with several applications) presented so far \cite{Bao23} also follows a graph-based representation!

+However, despite several efforts, a way to generate a GHZ state of dimension $d>2$ with more than $n=4$ photons with perfect quality and finite count rates without additional resources \cite{krenn2019questions} could not be found.
+This led Krenn and Gu to conjecture that it is not possible to achieve this physically.
+They have also formulated this question purely in graph theoretic terms and publicised it widely among graph theorists for a resolution \cite{mixon_website}.
+We now formally state this problem in graph-theoretic terms and explain its equivalence in quantum photonic terms.
+For a detailed description of why both problems are equivalent, we refer the reader to \cite{krenn2019questions}.